beatrizdile/beatrizdile/README.md

 # Hello World! 👾

 ## About Me 💫
 Motivated student in pursuit of becoming a Human Coder!
-Currently studing Software Engineering at 42 School, where I've developed strong foundations on programming fundamentals coupled with hands-on experiences in various software projects.
+Currently studying Software Engineering at 42 School, where I've developed strong foundations on programming fundamentals coupled with hands-on experiences in various software projects.
 Aspiring to contribute with technical expertise and problem-solving skills in a dynamic team, eager to embark on a career in the tech industry.

 🔭 Software Engineering